netcreateorg/nc-multiplex/ReadMe.md

 * Note you no longer need to use the `?` method to retrieve a specific database.
 (It applies only to standalone mode anyway).  e.g. just use `localhost/graph/tacitus/` instead of `localhost/?dataset=2020-02-06_Tacitus#/`

 * The database named "base" is always started on port 3000 to handle static file requests.
 You shouldn't need to touch this graph.

+* The default database template used when creating a new project is in `~/your-dev-folder/nc-multiplex/netcreate-2018/build/app/assets/templates/_default.template`.
+You can modify this.

 ## How it works